PGlab-NIPER/Proteintox/README.md

 - Prediction results contain column 'Predicted Class'.
 This file contains the final results (whether the FASTA sequences  are Cardiotoxic, Neurotoxic, Enterotoxic or Non-toxic).

-## Prediction using the features calculated form pyhon script
+## Prediction using the features calculated from python script
 ### Required R libraries
 * Use following command in the command prompt to install required R libraries:
 ```bash